xeals/lapilai/README.md

 ## License

-Copyright 2021 xeals and contributors from the Lapis Re:LiGHTs fan Discrd server.
+Copyright 2021 xeals and contributors from the Lapis Re:LiGHTs fan Discord server.

 This work is licensed under a [Creative Commons